-We will not normally pay for a Mac computer instead of a PC unless there are strong disability related reasons for doing so.
-When recommending a Mac needs assessors should make it clear in the assessment report why a PC would not be suitable.
+We will not normally pay for a Mac computer instead of a PC unless there are extremely strong disability related reasons for doing so.
+When recommending a Mac, needs assessors should make it clear in the assessment report all the reasons why a PC would not be suitable and explain what functionality is contained within the Mac that the student could not access in a PC.

-We will not pay for a Mac computer simply because the student prefers Macs or has more experience using them.
+We will not pay for a Mac computer simply because the student prefers Macs, has more experience using them or because it is the standard model used at their HEI.